sr-lab/pyrrho/README.md

 }
 ```

 This is a very simple file format, understood by Pyrrho, called a *task*.
 For every file listed in `files` (see `/data/singles.probs` to get an idea about formatting), redistribution will take places in each mode listed in `modes` under each policy listed in `policies` \[1\].
 Actual password composition policy enforcement is carried out by a [Skeptic Authority](https://github.com/sr-lab/skeptic-authority-template), which must be compiled and referenced from the `authority` field.
+For demonstration purposes, a compiled sample authority that understands `basic6`, `basic7` and `basic8` policies is included under `/authorities/sample.authority`.
 All specified policies must be understood by the authority, for more instructions consult [the Skeptic authority template repository](https://github.com/sr-lab/skeptic-authority-template).
 Modes are as follows:

 1. Proportional Reselection
 2. Uniform Reselection
 3. Convergent Reselection
 4. Extraneous Reselection

 For testing purposes, a probability distribution derived from passwords in the relatively small *singles.org* dataset from [SecLists](https://github.com/danielmiessler/seclists) is included under `/data`.
-To see the tool in action, run the following and take a look in the `/results` directory:
+To see the tool in action, run the following and take a look in the `/results` directory (*must* be run from the `/src` directory):

 ```bash
 cd src